jackparsonss/jackparsonss/README.md

 ## I'm a First Year University Student

 - 🔭 I’m currently learning everything
-- 👯 I’m looking to collaborate with others and contribute on Open Source Projects
+- 👯 I’m looking to collaborate with others and contribute to Open Source Projects

 ### Connect with me: